Lorenzo Sassoli de Bianchi: Art Criticism

-An art lover and critic, Sassoli de Bianchi has published widely on modern and contemporary art, with essays on, amongst others, Raul Dufy, Salvador Dalí, Giorgio Morandi, Julian Schnabel, Zhang Xiaotao and Feng Zhengjie.
+An art lover and critic, Sassoli de Bianchi has published widely on modern and contemporary art, with essays on, among others, Raul Dufy, Salvador Dalí, Giorgio Morandi, Julian Schnabel, Zhang Xiaotao and Feng Zhengjie.
 Among the first to bring Chinese contemporary art to the attention of the West, he is the author of the books China: contemporary painting (2005), From Heaven to Earth (2008) and Pu Jie (2009).
 He also contributed the introduction and two essays to the book Primary on the artist Feng Zhengjie.

 Sassoli de Bianchi was the curator of the 2009 Pu Jie exhibition in Beijing.

 Fiction

-Sassoli de Bianchi’s first novel, La luna rossa (The red moon), was published by Sperling & Kupfer in late August 2020.
+Sassoli de Bianchi's first novel, La luna rossa (The red moon), was published by Sperling & Kupfer in late August 2020.
 Well received by the public and press, it tells the story of father and son musicians Jerry and Ninetto Romano, and the dream that takes them from Naples to New York.
-Rich in stories within stories, literary and musical references and the characters of living musicians - including the author’s friend Michael Stipe and Tom Waits - the novel adopts a Broadway musical movie style and provides a Spotify playlist (La Luna Rossa) as soundtrack to accompany the reader’s journey.
+Rich in stories within stories, literary and musical references and the characters of living musicians – including the author's friend Michael Stipe and Tom Waits – the novel adopts a Broadway musical movie style and provides a Spotify playlist (La Luna Rossa) as soundtrack to accompany the reader's journey.
 The foreword is written by the musician, film director and radio and TV personality Renzo Arbore.

 His second novel, La luna bianca (The white moon), published by Sperling & Kupfer in August 2021, tells of a mother of pearl moon that watches over an insomnia epidemic with which the entire city is afflicted.
 Two brothers, relatives of the first confirmed victim, assist the scientific investigations conducted by a neurologist familiar with exploring the unknown workings of the brain.
 Faced with this mystery, medicine shows its limits, and so literature and art, magic and the occult come into play.
-Sassoli de Bianchi reinterprets the world of neuroscience in his characters’ dreamlike path through insomnia’s pervasion of great literature.
+Sassoli de Bianchi reinterprets the world of neuroscience in his characters’ dreamlike path through insomnia's pervasion of great literature.

-His third novel, La luna argento (The silver moon), was published in June 2022, again by Sperling & Kupfer.
+His third novel, La luna argento (The silver moon), was published by Sperling & Kupfer in June 2022.
 The book is a heartfelt plea to overcome the unconfessed repression of marginalised elders and youths that dominates our times.
 The novel is a call to look beyond the myth of efficiency and rediscover the absolute dignity of the human being.

-Honours
+Sassoli de Bianchi's most recent novel, Evangelina, was published in November 2023, again by Sperling & Kupfer.
+Drawing on his experience as a young doctor during the 1980 Irpinia earthquake, the novel tells the story of a young woman painter he knew, who was able to live both within and outside time in a different existential dimension from the conventional constraints of a period that was purely positive, shunning all pain and guilt.
+Evangelina, conversely, shows how what upsets and hurts us, shaking us to our roots, is able to generate an authentic experience that opens the way to the purest beauty.